Controlling openMSX from External Applications

 Connecting

 There are multiple ways to connect to openMSX.
 The first (and oldest) way is using a pipe.
-On Windows you can use a named pipe, on other systems you use stdio.
+Non-Windows systems use stdio, in Windows you can use a named pipe.
 To enable this, start openMSX like this:

 openmsx -control stdio